famiu/feline.nvim/README.md

 require('feline').setup()
 ```

-In case you don't have nvim-web-devicons or a patched font, or just don't like icons, there's also a default statusline configuration without icons.
-To use it, just do:
+In case you don't like icons and want to use the default statusline configuration without icons, just do:

 ```lua
 require('feline').setup({
     preset = 'noicon'
 })
 ```

+NOTE: This is also the configuration used by default if you don't have `nvim-web-devicons`.
+You don't have to specify it manually in case you don't have `nvim-web-devicons`.
+In that case, Feline will detect that you don't have `nvim-web-devicons` and automatically pick the `noicon` preset.

 You can also make minor tweaks like changing the default foreground and background color like this: